Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

-a result sometimes called Grunbaum lemma.
-For detailed explanations about quantification of the equivalence between convergence of the marginals $f^N_k$ and the convergence of the law of the empirical distributions $\mu_N^\zz$, we refer to \cite{HauMisch}.
+For detailed explanations about quantification of the equivalence between convergence of the marginals $f^N_k$ and the convergence in law of the empirical distributions $\mu_N^\zz$, we refer to \cite{HauMisch}.
 This quantified equivalence was for instance used in the recent and important work of Mischler and Mouhot about Kac's program in kinetic theory \cite{MischMou}.
-So to sum up, the propagation of chaos holds if starting for particles initially distributed according to the law $(f^0)^{\otimes N}$ or more generally according to a $f^0$-chaotic sequence, then for any $t <T$ (the time of existence of the solution $f$ with initial conditions $f^0$), the particles at time $t$ are distributed according to $f(t)$-chaotic laws.

-Here, we will give in theorem~\ref{thm:prob} and \ref{thm:probcutoff} a quantified version of the convergence in probability of $\mu_N^\zz(t)$ towards $f(t)$, starting from $Z^0$ with law $(f^0)^{\otimes N}$.
-Of course we do not expect propagation of chaos to hold for any initial distribution $f^0$ : a result of propagation of chaos generally requires an appropriate uniqueness result on the limit equation.
-For that reason, we will restrict ourself to bounded and compactly supported initial condition $f^0$ , for which we known that there exists a unique strong (at least) local solution to the Vlasov equation~\eqref{eq:vlasov}, see Proposition~\ref{prop:WPvlasov}.

-\paragraph{Propagation of chaos: The notion of acceptable initial distributions.} The previous description of the Propagation of chaos is statistical.
-However the System \eqref{eq:ODE0} is deterministic and so are the main techniques used in this article.
-The strategy that is followed consists in characterizing a certain set ${\cal S_N}$ of initial conditions s.t. if the initial vector of positions and velocities $Z^0$ belongs to that set, then the empirical measure $\mu_N^Z(t)$ remains very close of the solution $f$ to \eqref{eq:vlasov} (in some appropriate weak distance).

-We then show that if the initial positions and velocities are chosen randomly according to $(f^0)^{\otimes N}$, then the vector $Z^0$ belongs to ${\cal S_N}$ with probability going to $1$ when $N$ goes to $\infty$.
-This result directly implies the propagation of chaos.

-See from a different point of view, the notion of propagation of chaos enables us to decide whether the set ${\cal S_N}$ is large enough to be physically relevant: A set of initial conditions ${\cal S_N}$ is acceptable if random initial distributions belong to it with large probability. \paragraph{Well posedness for System~\eqref{eq:ODE0}: The notion of solutions that is used.} We have not mentioned yet the most basic question for System~\eqref{eq:ODE0} or~\eqref{eq:ODE} with a singular force kernel, namely whether one can even expect to have solutions to the system for a fixed number of particles.
-Before even thinking about the limit $N\rightarrow \infty$, it is necessary to make sure that some sort of solutions to~\eqref{eq:ODE0} exist.
-For this, we shall first precise what we mean by solutions to~\eqref{eq:ODE} in the following definition \begin{defn} A solution to~\eqref{eq:ODE} or~\eqref{eq:ODE0} with initial condition